UTSCCSCC01/finalprojectf22-momentie/doc/sprint0/competition.md

 ## LinkedIn

  - LinkedIn is a global platform for job seeking and career development, where job seekers post their CVs and recruiter post their recruitment.
-LinkedIn works toward both organizations and individuals.
+LinkedIn works for both organizations and individuals.

 Differentiating factor